Independence ratio and random eigenvectors in transitive graphs: Infinite transitive graphs

 where $\Phi_{y \to x}$ is an (arbitrary) automorphism of $G$ taking $y$ to $x$.
-Since $f$ is $\St_x(G)$-invariant, $\IA$ is well defined.
+Since $f$ is $\St_x(G)$-invariant, $\mathcal{A}$ is well defined.

-Suppose now that we have a Gaussian wave function with eigenvalue $\la$ that can be obtained as a factor of i.i.d.\ process.
-Then the corresponding $f$ satisfies the eigenvector equation $\IA f = \la f$.
-In particular, $\la$ needs to be in the point spectrum of $\IA$.
-(Note that an eigenvector $f$ of $\IA$ does not necessarily give us a Gaussian wave function: although the corresponding factor of i.i.d.\ process will satisfy the eigenvector equation at each vertex, $f(Z)$ might not have a Gaussian distribution.) \begin{proof}[Proof of Theorem \ref{thm:not_closed}] Since $L_2(\Omega, \mu)$ is a separable Hilbert space, so is $\Hi$, and consequently the point spectrum of $\IA : \Hi \to \Hi$ is countable.
+Suppose now that we have a Gaussian wave function with eigenvalue $\lambda$ that can be obtained as a factor of i.i.d. process.
+Then the corresponding $f$ satisfies the eigenvector equation $\mathcal {A}f = \lambda f$.
+In particular, $\lambda$ needs to be in the point spectrum of $\mathcal{A}$.
+[Note that an eigenvector $f$ of $\mathcal{A}$ does not necessarily give us a Gaussian wave function: although the corresponding factor of i.i.d. process will satisfy the eigenvector equation at each vertex, $f(Z)$ might not have a Gaussian distribution.]